awesome-llm-papers/awesome-llm-papers.github.io/_publications/hua2024large.markdown

 citations: 20
 bibkey: hua2024large
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2401.02984'}]
-tags: [Merging, Tools, Applications, Security, Survey Paper, Arxiv]
+tags: [Security, Applications, Survey Paper, Tools, Arxiv, Evaluation, Merging]
 ---
 The integration of large language models (LLMs) in mental health care is an emerging field.
 There is a need to systematically review the application